Last Updated: June 16th, 2026

 Northern Virginia Housing Market Outlook 2026 (NoVA)

-Northern Virginia is still one of the most resilient markets in the state, but 2026 is likely to feel more negotiation-driven than rush-driven.
-Buyers will be active, yet more selective because monthly payments remain high.
+Northern Virginia is still one of the most resilient markets in the state, but 2026 has felt more negotiation-driven than rush-driven.
+Buyers are active, yet more selective because monthly payments remain high.
+Northern Virginia’s housing demand remains anchored by one of the highest concentrations of federal employment and government contracting in the country, according to the U.S. Bureau of Labor Statistics.

 What to expect in NoVA: